AlphaTechnolog/dotfiles/.github/README.md

 cp -r ./home/Xresources ~/.Xresources
 ```

+### Compile st

-Then compile my build of st (this is the default terminal, but you can change it in the sxhkd configuration):
+Compile my build of st (this is the default terminal, but you can change it in the sxhkd configuration):

 ```sh
 cd ~/.config/st